Payscape/Payscape-Gateway-PHP-Class/readme.md

 #Payscape Gateway PHP Class v3.0
-Rapid eCommerce web development with PHP and the Payscape Gateway PHP Class
+Rapid eCommerce web development with PHP and the Payscape Gateway PHP Class Add the Payscape Gateway to your web application with this Payscape Gateway PHP Class.

 ## Requirements
 * PHP 4, 5